-Police ask for help finding Bountiful woman missing since Wednesday | Gephardt Daily
+Update: Bountiful woman missing since Wednesday located | Gephardt Daily

 BOUNTIFUL, Utah, Feb.
-2, 2024 (Gephardt Daily) — Police are asking for the public’s help finding a Bountiful woman who has been missing since Wednesday.
+2, 2024 (Gephardt Daily) — Police say a Bountiful woman who has been missing since Wednesday has been located.

 April Bowden left her apartment Wednesday without a vehicle, cellphone or money, Bountiful police said on social media.

-“There is concern for April’s wellbeing due to medical concerns,” the post says.
+Police said there was “concern for April’s wellbeing due to medical concerns.”

-Bowden was last seen wearing a black jacket, black tennis shoes and blue jeans.
+A 2 p.m. update to the post said Bowden had been located but no other information was provided.